Gestures, speech, and learning from a dynamical, ecological perspective

-As a researcher in Developmental Psychology, my main research interest lies in children’s gestures and speech as they learn new (cognitive) things.
-Rooted in dynamic systems theory and ecological psychology, I approach development as emerging from the coupling between child and environment over time, and learning as a transition between states.
-Such a transition is characterized by a decoupling and reorganization of a system, which also applies to children’s gestures and speech.
+As a researcher in Developmental Psychology, my main research interest lies in children’s hand movements, gestures and speech as they learn new (cognitive) things.
+Rooted in complex dynamical systems theory and ecological psychology, I approach development as emerging from the coupling between child and their physical and social environment over time, and learning as a transition between states.
+Such a transition is characterized by a decoupling and reorganization of a system, which also applies to children’s hand movements and speech.

 I’m also interested in researching gesture-speech coupling in general, other developmental areas, and science communication (blogging, podcasting).